db48x/emularity/README.md

 them to form a filesystem, constructs the necessary arguments for the emulator, and handles transitions to and from full-screen mode.

-To use this project you'll need to provide it with a canvas element, styled as necessary so that it has the correct size on screen (the emulated program will be scaled up automatically to fit, controlling for aspect ratio).
-You will also likely want to provide a simple UI for entering full-screen mode or muting the audio; these can simply call methods on the emulator when activated.

 # The Emulators #

 Currently works with two emulators: